haimbar/betaMix/vignettes/betaMix.md

 <img src="./DrySeedFitted.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="60%" />

-We can use some functions from the edgefinder package to summarize and visualize the results.
+We now show how to summarize and visualize the results.
 For example, the following graphComponents code is used to create clusters of metabolites.
 The function summarizeClusters shows the number of nodes, edges, clusters, unclustered nodes, and summary statistics on the clusters.
-See the edgefinder documentation for more detail.
+See the package's documentation for more detail.

 ```
-adjMat1 <- sin(res1$angleMat)^2 < res1$ppthr
+adjMat1 <- getAdjMat(res1)
-diag(adjMat1) <- FALSE
 graphComp1 <- graphComponents(adjMat1,minCtr = 2,type=1)
 head(summarizeClusters(graphComp1))
 plotCluster(adjMat1, 3, graphComp1, labels=TRUE, nodecol = "blue")